 Trail of Tears Squash and Cherokee Bean Bread

-The Longs are active in the movement to promote traditional Cherokee seed varieties.
-Native heirlooms can grow with an awe inspiring vigor, covering fields and clambering up nearby trees as you can see in the image of Harold in the field of squash vines.
-This particular variety, the Trail of Tears Squash, was carried by tribal members out to Oklahoma during the Removal and has recently been reintroduced to its native habitat in western North Carolina.
+The Longs see their work in promoting traditional Cherokee seed varieties as both preserving tradition and providing a healthy future.
+Native heirlooms often grow with an awe inspiring vigor, covering fields and clambering up nearby trees as you can see in the image below of Harold in the field of squash vines.
+This Trail of Tears Squash was carried by tribal members out to Oklahoma during the Removal and has recently been reintroduced to its native habitat in western North Carolina.

 Over the course of a recent summer, we filmed Harold sowing heirloom corn, harvesting ears from the giant stalks, and grinding the kernels into meal.
 We capped off our corn visits with Harold mixing the fresh ground cornmeal into Cherokee bean bread, a dish eaten by the Cherokee for hundreds of years and still enjoyed today.